AshaNarayana/Evolutionary_ANN/README.md

 - Marina Bermúdez Granados (marina.bermudez.granados@estudiantat.upc.edu) <br />
 - Asha Hosakote Narayana Swamy (asha.hosakote@estudiantat.upc.edu)

-## Exercise Summary

-Creating a full method for training an ANN as an alternate method to backprop-based techniques.

-<b>Requirements:</b>
-1. MLP or RBF network, one hidden layer
-2. Synthetic data
-3. One problem
-4. One kind of ANN
-5. One validation set

-<b>Goal:</b> Compare GA/Evo Strategies against derivative methods (or all three)
 ## Getting Started

 ### Running script for the first time
 These sections show how to create virtual environment for our script and how to install dependencies

 1. Open folder in terminal
   ```bash
   cd Evolutionary_ANN/